 Digital innovation is a corporate virtue of the 21st century, and all businesses are innovative all the time - if you believe their PR.
 So why is so little actually changing?

-One of those things that seems uniquely American to us this side of the Atlantic is the way its law gives a corporation the status of a person, in some situations.
+One of those things that seem uniquely American to us this side of the Atlantic is the way its law gives a corporation the status of a person, in some situations.
 But there is an aptness to the metaphor.
-Like a person, a corporation has an immune system, and it’s one that tends to repel invader: often, invading ideas.
+Like a person, a corporation has an immune system, and it’s one that tends to repel invaders: often, invading ideas.

 It is, very literally, a corporate immune system.
 Its existence has necessitated the existence of skunkworks projects to allow new ideas room to grow – or enforcing change though acquisition.